 - You’ve got high potential leaders on your senior leadership team who want to identify and confirm next steps in their development

-- You’re undergoing a review process with the Board and they want specific feedback regarding your leadership presence
+- You’re undergoing a review process with your board and they want specific feedback regarding your leadership effectiveness beyond the ‘pure’ numbers

 - You’ve got specific concerns regarding the leadership attributes and actions of an executive team member and want to better understand the dynamics behind the situation